 The estimates and predictions needed for the harvest rule are taken directly from the operating model and do not include estimation error.
-This provides an indication of the best possible outcome given the natural variability in the population, although is unrealistic because the population quantities are never known without error.
+This provides an indication of the best possible outcome given the natural variability in the population, although it is unrealistic because population quantities are never known without error, and therefore not presented here.